Post-Weight Loss Surgery

 Arm lift: Post-weight loss patients often have excess skin on their upper arms that is sometimes referred to as “bat wings.”
 An arm lift, also called brachioplasty, is an effective solution for removing the excess skin via an incision along the inside of the upper arm.

 Breast lift: Women who lose a lot of weight are often left with saggy breasts.
-Your surgeon may combine a breast lift with implants to both elevate and enlarge the breasts.
+Dr. Chang may combine a breast lift with implants to both elevate and enlarge the breasts.

 Buttock lift: This is sometimes confused with a Brazilian butt lift, a procedure that actually augments the buttocks by adding fat.
 A buttock lift removes sagging skin and gives the buttocks a more elevated appearance.

 Thigh lift: Depending on your specific concerns, thigh lifts may involve an incision on the outside of the thighs or the inside.
-Dr. Chang and Dr. Clarke perform inner thigh lifts, the most common form, by making incisions in the fold of the groin, removing excess skin, and repositioning tissue to tighten the area.
+Dr. Chang performs inner thigh lifts, the most common form, by making incisions in the fold of the groin, removing excess skin, and repositioning tissue to tighten the area.

 Facelift & Neck lift: Although this procedure is often thought of as an anti-aging treatment, it’s often a good choice for weight loss patients who are left with jowls or stretch neck skin.
-Even younger patients who undergo significant weight loss can benefit from a facelift and neck lift, which our surgeons typically perform during a single operation.
+Even younger patients who undergo significant weight loss can benefit from a facelift and neck lift, which Dr. Chang typically performs during a single operation.

 Safety of Post-Weight Loss Surgery

 Combining 2 or more plastic surgery procedures is common and safe, but it requires an experienced plastic surgeon who understands the unique circumstances presented by performing multiple procedures during a single operation.
-Patient safety is our top priority, and our surgeons generally limit surgery to 6 or 7 hours.
+Patient safety is our top priority, and Dr. Chang generally limits surgery to 6 or 7 hours.
 A typical procedure may combine a tummy tuck with an arm lift or lower body lift.
 Additional procedures, such as a facelift or breast lift, may be scheduled after you are completely healed from the first surgery.

 Good Candidates for Post-Weight Loss Surgery